quantumlib/Cirq/docs/tutorials/google/calibration_faq.md

 After triggering this calibration with the `cirq_google.run_calibrations` method, the `PhasedFSimCalibrationResult` is returned with a parameters field that contains the unitary parameters of all the requested gates.
 The object also contains additional execution metadata which might be useful.

+If these strategies are still not enough, make sure you are following all best practices outlined in this [guide](../../google/best_practices.md), for example avoiding qubits with high errors.

 ## Floquet calibration fails with a message: Readout errors above the tolerance for qubit pairs (...), what can be done?